Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Piazza Caprera in Rome| ©Percossi/Ansa

-If you love the traditional Christmas markets of Northern Europe, don't miss the Christmas market in Piazza Caprera in Rome, which recreates the magical winter atmosphere so typical of German markets.
+If you love the traditional Christmas markets of Northern Europe, you can't miss the Christmas market in Piazza Caprera in Rome, where you can recreate the magical winter atmosphere so typical of German markets.

-In the stalls of the Christmas market in Piazza Caprera you can find a wide variety of products to give as gifts this holiday season (antiques, jewelry, perfumes, clothing ...) but the food and sweets from different Italian regions sold here are a real treat**(I recommend you try the panettone and Neapolitan struffoli**).
-If you have a sweet tooth, a visit to this fair is a good time to try some and accompany them with a glass of mulled wine or a cup of chocolate.
+In the stalls of this market you can find a wide variety of products to give as gifts this holiday season (antiques, jewelry, perfumes, clothing ...), although the food and sweets from different Italian regions sold here are a real treat**(I recommend you try the panettone and Neapolitan struffoli**).
+If you have a sweet tooth, it's a good time to try some and accompany them with a glass of mulled wine or a cup of chocolate.

-In addition, like other Christmas markets in Rome, the one in Piazza Caprera also has an entertaining program of activities to liven up the atmosphere such as traditional music, storytellers or clowns.
+Also, like other Christmas markets in Rome, the one in Piazza Caprera also has an entertaining program of activities to liven up the atmosphere such as traditional music, storytellers or clowns.
 So if you are visiting the city with your family during the Christmas season, this is one of the places to go with children in Rome along with the Piazza Navona flea market.
+Put it on the list after the guided tour of the Vatican and Sistine Chapel for kids.

 • Address: Piazza Caprera

-• How to get there: By metro, line B, Bologna station.
+• How to get there: By subway, line B, station Bologna

 Entrance to the Monti Market| ©RYU_T_08